ni/measurement-plugin-labview/docs/README.md

     ![Measurement Configurations ctl](images/Measurement%20Configurations%20ctl.png)

 5. Add the required indicators for the output parameters in the `Measurement Results.ctl` file.
-By default, this comes with `Array out` parameter which is a double array.
+By default, this comes with the `Array out` parameter which is a double array.

     ![Measurement Results ctl](images/Measurement%20Results%20ctl.png)